 “Millions of people have memorized this psalm, even those who have learned few other Scripture portions.
 Ministers have used it to comfort people who are going through severe personal trials, suffering illness, or dying.
 For some, the words of this psalm have been the last they have ever uttered in life.”
 (James Montgomery Boice)

 1. (1) A declaration and its immediate result.

 a.
 The LORD is my shepherd: David thought about God, the God of Israel; as he thought about his relationship with God, he made the analogy of a shepherd and his sheep.
 God was like a shepherd to David, and David was like a sheep to God.

 i.
 In one sense, this was not unusual.
 There are other references to this analogy between the deity and his followers in ancient Middle Eastern cultures.
 “In all Eastern thought, and very definitely in Biblical literature, a king is a shepherd.”
 (Morgan)

 ii.
-It is also a familiar idea throughout the Bible, that the LORD is a Shepherd to His people.
-The idea begins as early as the Book of Genesis, where Moses called the LORDthe Shepherd, the Stone of Israel (Genesis 49:24).
+It is also a familiar idea throughout the Bible that the LORD is a shepherd to His people.
+The idea begins as early as the Book of Genesis, where Jacob called the LORD the Shepherd, the Stone of Israel (Genesis 49:24).

 · In Psalm 28:9 David invited the LORD to shepherd the people of Israel, and to bear them up forever.
 Psalm 80:1 also looks to the LORD as the Shepherd of Israel, who would lead Joseph like a flock.